Normalized Direction-preserving Adam: Regularized Softmax

 For multi-class classification tasks, the softmax function is the {\em de facto} activation function for the output layer.
-Despite its simplicity and intuitive probabilistic interpretation, the learning signal it backpropagates may not always be desirable.
+Despite its simplicity and intuitive probabilistic interpretation, we observe a related problem to the ill-conditioning problem we have addressed.
+Similar to how different magnitudes of weight vectors result in different updates to the same network function, the learning signal backpropagated from the softmax layer varies with the overall magnitude of the logits.

-When using cross entropy as the surrogate loss with one-hot target vectors, the prediction is considered correct as long as $\argmax_{c\in\mathcal{C}}\left(z_{c}\right)$ is the target class, where $z_{c}$ is the logit before the softmax activation, corresponding to category $c\in\mathcal{C}$.
-Thus, the logits can be positively scaled together without changing the predictions, even though the cross entropy and its derivatives will vary with the scaling factor.
-Specifically, denoting the scaling factor by $\eta$, the gradient w.r.t. each logit is
+Specifically, when using cross entropy as the surrogate loss with one-hot target vectors, the prediction is considered correct as long as $\argmax_{c\in\mathcal{C}}\left(z_{c}\right)$ is the target class, where $z_{c}$ is the logit before the softmax activation, corresponding to category $c\in\mathcal{C}$.
+Thus, the logits can be positively scaled together without changing the predictions, whereas the cross entropy and its derivatives will vary with the scaling factor.
+Concretely, denoting the scaling factor by $\eta$, the gradient w.r.t. each logit is

 where $\hat{c}$ is the target class, and $\bar{c}\in\mathcal{C}\backslash\left\{\hat{c}\right\}$.